Halimatcd/Guess-Game/README.md

 #### The idea behing this game is to accumulate scores by correctly guessing a number that corresponds with the secrete number.

-NOTE: The highes score is 20, and scores keeps decreasing for every wrong guess.
+NOTE: The highest score obtainable is 20, and scores keeps decreasing for every wrong guess.

 - CHECK BOTTON: This allows you compare your answer, if it correlates with the secrete number.
 - AGAIN BOTTON: This botton resets the game to its default.